 - USB removable media such as pen drives, thumb drives, flash drives and sticks

 - Memory cards, including SD, SDHC, MMC, compact flash, microdrive and memory sticks

 - Embedded flash on boards and devices, including motherboards and peripheral cards such as network adapters or any other adapter containing non volatile flash memory;

 - RAM and ROM-based storage devices.

-Before you ask, almost all the office equipment in your office uses and stores information on one of these devices- and if you don’t set it up to delete periodically or make sure you dispose of those storage devices properly before you sell or return your equipment, you might end up on the evening news and have millions of dollars of fines.
+Before you ask, most of the office equipment in your office uses and stores information on one of these devices.
+If you don’t set it up to delete periodically or dispose of those storage devices properly before you sell or return your equipment, you might end up on the evening news and have millions of dollars of fines.

 Make sure that you remove any media from any equipment you are planning to decommission– if you’re not sure how, most industrial sized printers will provide that information in the user’s manual that should have been provided with the equipment, or they will have it posted on their website.

 Let’s get a little more specific and talk about fax machines.
 The risk of digital information being stored on fax machines is real- but there are also older thermal fax machines that can cause problems for your business.
 Failing to remove the thermal film from an old fax machine is just as dangerous as not removing electronic media from digital equipment.